Chinese micro dramas slammed for ‘vilifying women’ amid regulatory clampdown

 “Intentionally or not, women are labelled or portrayed as naive, beautiful but lacking in substance, or evil and scheming,” stated the article on micro dramas.

-“Such biased (portrayals) are vilifying women … and (are) a form of disrespect.”
+“Such biased (portrayals) are vilifying women … and (are) a form of disrespect," added the commentary's author Qiu Feng.

 The commentary further pointed out that the audience of micro dramas is mainly middle-aged and elderly people, who were not only profited from but also led astray by “wrong values”.